The ABA was founded in 1954, to promote beekeeping as a hobby.

 Why join the ABA?

-Becoming a member of the NSW ABA (through your local club) provides you with a number of benefits:
+Becoming a member of the ABA through your local club provides you with a number of benefits:

 Some club members have many years of beekeeping experience.
-As a member you will learn much about beekeeping from your fellow members, both in general discussion and in supportive, practical experience when inspection the club’s beehives, and take part in activities such as extracting honey, re-queening and inspecting a hive.
+As a member you will learn much about beekeeping from your fellow members, both in general discussion and in supportive, practical experience when inspecting the club’s beehives, and take part in activities such as extracting honey and re-queening.

 Support and Encouragement